mattzipan/daily-dev-tips/src/pages/posts/typescript-utility-types-partial-and-required.md

 This could be if we had a UI where each field would auto-update without knowing the other fields.

-I'll call our function for this `updateUserField`, which would accept any user fields and use the `Partial`:.
+I'll call our function for this `updateUserField`, which would accept any user fields and use the `Partial`:

 ```js
 const updateUserField = (id: number, fieldsToUpdate: Partial<User>) => {